haka-security/haka/doc/user/install.rst

 Download the package
 --------------------

-To download and install the Haka package, enter the following
+To download and install the Haka package, enter the following:

 .. code-block:: console